Stirling Fessenden

-Stirling Fessenden (29 September 1875 – 1 February 1944), an American lawyer who practiced in Shanghai, was the chairman of the Shanghai Municipal Council from 1923 to 1929 and then Secretary-General of the Council from 1929 to 1939.
+Stirling Fessenden (29 September 1875 – 1 February 1944), an American lawyer practicing in Shanghai, served as the chairman of the Shanghai Municipal Council from 1923 to 1929 and as Secretary-General from 1929 to 1939.

 Early life

 Fessenden was born September 29, 1875, in Fort Fairfield, Maine, United States.
 The son of Nicholas Fessenden, Judge and later Secretary of State of Maine, and Laura Sterling, he came from a prominent New England family which included Samuel Fessenden, a Massachusetts state senator and US Treasury Secretary William P. Fessenden.

 In 1896, he graduated from Bowdoin College with a B.A.
 (Bowdoin College, in 1932, awarded him an honorary LLD.)
 He studied law in the New York Law School, evening department.

 Legal practice in Shanghai

 Fessenden came to Shanghai in April 1903 to work as a sub-manager with the American Trading Company.
 In 1905, he commenced practicing law in partnership with Mr Thomas R. Jernigan.
 In 1907, he was admitted to practice in the newly established United States Court for China.
 He and Jernigan, were, initially, the only American lawyers to pass the strict bar exam introduced by the new judge, Lebbeus Wilfley.
 Later he formed a partnership with Major Chauncy Holcomb in the firm of Fessenden & Holcomb.
 He served as Chairman of the Far Eastern Bar Association in Shanghai for many years.